The ARRL Legacy Circle

 Here’s my current reply to “May I have a copy of your presentation?“ email inquiries ...

 Good day.
 Thanks for writing.
-I was where you are now about FIFTEEN years ago - looking for someone else's presentation to use.
+I was where you are now about FIFTEEN years ago - looking for someone else's presentation to edit.
 But I found it much more effective to make my own, personalized-to-the-club-I'm-speaking-to presentations.
 Let me explain.

 Always arrive early to your venue - to make sure all audio-visual equipment connects as you want them to.
 At most pre-pandemic shows, I was the first to arrive and last to leave ... (grin)

 I open up with some timely news ...
 NASA shots ...
-LARGE images ... a title page, then a screenshot of the club's local newspaper.
-I have "edited" the newspaper to announce, "Amateur Radio satellite demonstration at THEIR club tonight!" - with a photo ... it gets the audience IMMEDIATELY drawn to what is going to occur next ...
+LARGE images ... a title page, then a screenshot of the club's local newsletter.
+I have "edited" their regional newspaper to announce, "Amateur Radio satellite demonstration at THEIR club tonight!" - with a photo ... it gets the audience IMMEDIATELY drawn to what is going to occur next ...

 THEN I show THEIR LOGO (from their Web site), and announce on a slide, "It's XYZ Club Trivia Time!"
 And I have two or three trivia questions regarding THEIR club's history ...
 How many Google hits for your club name?
 (That show how effectively they are using the Internet, and only when it is POSITIVE!).
 And, "When did you become an ARRL affiliate member club?"
 That gives me an opportunity to plug the ARRL and benefits of ARRL membership ...